 I had no idea my home state is a hotbed for big fish until I had the chance to chat with North Branford, Connecticut's Greg Myerson, who's been called the Warren Buffett of the fishing world.
-Yes, that's Greg in the photo... hoisting the largest striped bass ever caught.
-Actually, Myerson claims he's hauled even bigger fish out of the waters of Long Island Sound.
+That's Greg in the photo... hoisting the largest striped bass ever caught.
+Myerson claims he's hauled even bigger fish out of the waters of Long Island Sound.

-What's his trick?
+What's his secret?
 Where are the best places to fish in Connecticut, both for saltwater and freshwater species?
-And how can you see the mount of the monster fish that made Myerson a fishing superstar and put Connecticut on the map as a world-class fishing destination?

-Whether you're a serious striper chaser or a parent who likes to take your kids trout fishing now and again, you'll be fascinated by the secrets and stories Myerson shares in this Q&A:
+Whether you're a serious striper chaser or a parent who likes to take your kids trout fishing now and again, you'll be fascinated by the tips and stories Myerson shares in this Q&A:

 Q: When I first saw the photo of your world record-setting striped bass, I immediately wanted to know: Where on Earth did he catch that monster fish?
 I assumed it was somewhere exotic and was floored to learn you were fishing in Long Island Sound.
 Was this 54-inch, 81.88-pound striper an anomaly, or are big fish plentiful off Connecticut's shore?

 A: I've fished all over the place, and the biggest bass I ever catch are here in Connecticut.
 I have caught four world-record striped bass in Connecticut in the last two years.
 A lot of the striped bass come here to feed on our lobster.
 They like to use the Sound.

 There's a lot of food in there, and they come here in the summertime.